tentone/nunuStudio/README.md

 ### Installation
 - nunuStudio is intended to run with NWJS direcly on the desktop
 	- Linux and Windows are supported
-	- Download the repository and run the start.bat or start.sh file depending on your OS
+	- Download the last release from the github repository and unzip it
+	- Run the start.sh or start.bat file (depending on your OS)
+- There is also a fully functional web version available on the project webpage

 ### License
 - nunuStudio uses a MIT license (Available on GitHub page)